DXH430725/Cahn-Hilliard-Spinodal-in-Kotlin/README.md

 Objective:
 The main objective is to reprogram the existing spinodal decomposition code, originally written in another programming language, into Kotlin.
 Additionally, we aim to develop a mobile application that can simulate the spinodal decomposition process, making it accessible on mobile devices.

+If you don't want to build from begining, just download "app-debug-androidTest.apk" in main-branch and run.